 - Pet Fee/Deposit

-While they may not be added into your rent price, you need to factor utilities into your rent budget.
+While they may not be added to your rent price, you need to factor utilities into your budget.
 Utilities are monthly payments that include:

 - Gas